Complementary Collective Spin Descriptions of Superradiant Ramsey Spectroscopy: Ramsey Measurement with Delayed Superradiance

-In the latter case with $\phi =3\pi/4 $, the system dynamics is similar except that the collective Bloch vector rotates around the z-axis for a much larger angle during the free-procession, and then it is rotated to the part of the x-z plane below the equator, and finally it is projected to the point along the z-axis below the equator [Fig.~\ref{fig:Ramsey}(c)].
-Accordingly, the atomic ensemble moves downwards along a line parallel to the leftmost boundary during the second $\pi/2$ pulse, and it is mapped to the Dicke states on the lower boundary.
+In the latter case with $\phi =3\pi/4$, the system dynamics is similar except that the collective Bloch vector rotates around the z-axis for a much larger angle during the free-procession, and then it is rotated to the part of the x-z plane below the equator, and finally it is projected to the point along the z-axis below the equator [left part of Fig.~\ref{fig:Ramsey}(c)].
+Accordingly, the atomic ensemble moves downwards along a line parallel to the rightmost boundary during the second $\pi/2$ pulse, and it is mapped to the Dicke states on the lower boundary [right part of Fig.~\ref{fig:Ramsey}(c)].

-According to the discussion on Fig.~\ref{fig:pulses}, we expect that the former case would lead to a superradiant pulse with specified maximum, delayed time and width, and the latter case does not, as shown in Fig.~\ref{fig:Ramsey}(d).
-Thus, the Ramsey procedure maps the accumulated phase during the free procession to the superradiant pulse in the final measurement, which is illustrated in Fig.~\ref{fig:Ramsey}(e) by the dependence of the integration $I_{int}$, the delayed time $t_{delay}$ and the width $\tau$ of the superradiant pulses on the detuned frequency $\delta$ (lower axis) or the accumulated phase $\phi$ (upper axis).
-In contrast to Fig. 3(a) of the experimental article~\citep{Bohr2024}, here, we show that the complementary pictures with the collective Bloch vector and the Dicke states, which are defined with both the in-phase or out-phase superposition of the transverse spins, are necessary to portray the whole process.
-Specifically, the former picture is particularly useful to understand the state manipulation and the free-procession, while the latter picture is necessary to describe correctly the generation of the final superradiant pulses.
+According to the discussion of the dynamics displayed in Fig.~\ref{fig:pulses}, we expect that the former case would lead to a superradiant pulse and the latter would not, as confirmed in Fig.~\ref{fig:Ramsey}(d).
+When the frequency detuning varies continuously, the Ramsey procedure maps the accumulated phase during the free precession to the emitted pulse area, pulse width and delay time, which is illustrated in Fig.~\ref{fig:Ramsey}(e) by their dependence on the detuning $\delta$ (lower axis) and accumulated phase $\phi$ (upper axis).

+In short, the use of the collective Bloch vector and the Dicke states in two complementary pictures are clearly useful to portray the whole process and explain the features observed in Fig. 3(a) in the experimental article~\citep{Bohr2024}.